Skip to content

 Figment

 A figment is a type of illusion that creates an effect in the world that everyone can see.
-These types of illusions are not subject to anything that makes a person interacting with the figment immune to mind affecting spells.
-Figments can trick all of the sense, and are not just visual.
+These types of illusions are not subject to effects that protect against mind-affecting spells.
+Figments can trick any sense, not only sight.

 Flight Maneuverability

-Poor: A creature that has poor maneuverability must use their entire flight speed every round.
-These creatures can only ascend and decent 10 ft. per turn.
-When turning around a large arc is required.
+Poor: A creature with poor maneuverability must use its entire flight speed every round.
+It can only ascend or descend 10 ft. per turn.
+Turning requires a large arc.

-Average: A creature that has average maneuverability must use half of their flight speed every round.
-These creatures can ascend and descent up to 35 ft. per turn.
-When turning around a small arc is required.
+Average: A creature with average maneuverability must use half of its flight speed every round.
+It can ascend or descend up to 35 ft. per turn.
+Turning requires a small arc.

-Perfect: A creature with perfect maneuverability does not have to use any of their flight speed in a round.
-These creatures can move in all three dimensions as they please.
+Perfect: A creature with perfect maneuverability does not have to use any of its flight speed in a round.
+It can move in all three dimensions freely.

 Heighten